 This bramble is particularly common in Mid and South Wales and south-west England, but also occurs in Ireland and is locally frequent as far east as the New Forest in Hampshire, with outliers in Sussex and Kent.
 It occurs in most types of bramble habitats, particulary in hedgerows and on heaths.
 It has a number of distinctive characters including pale pink flowers with long bushy stamens, coarsely hairy stems, thickly pubescent floral branches and sharply serrate glabrous leaflets which are almost white-felted below.
-The mature foliage is often generally a dark greyish-green colour.
+The mature foliage is often generally a dull greyish-green colour.

-This is one bramble where the leaves of the panicle (flowering stem) appear quite different from those of the first year stem.
+This is one bramble where the leaves of the panicle often appear quite different from those of the first year stem.
 The upper panicle leaves consist of a single ovate-shaped leaflet (visible in some of the photos above); the ones lower down are 3-foliate, with a broadly elliptic terminal leaflet (below).

 Flowers are relatively large, up to about 3cm across.
 The petals are a delicate shade of pink, but can fade to a creamy white colour.
 They are about 13-16 x 8-9mm, often crumpled and sometimes shallowly notched or ragged at the tip.
 Stamens are much longer than the styles, which are pale green.

 Sepals are long-pointed and reflexed, pubescent, with frequent long, silky hairs, some inconspicuous short-stalked glands and small acicles.